cedrickchee/awesome-transformer-nlp/README.md

 ### Text

-The text content of the book is released under the CC-BY-NC-ND license.
-Read more at [Creative Commons](https://creativecommons.org/licenses/by-nc-nd/3.0/us/legalcode).
+The text content is released under the CC-BY-SA 4.0 license.
+Read more at [Creative Commons](https://creativecommons.org/licenses/by-sa/4.0/).
 </details>